 In March 2020, we announced initial potential business impacts related to the outbreak of a novel strain of virus named SARS-CoV-2 (severe acute respiratory syndrome 2), or coronavirus, which causes coronavirus disease, or COVID-19.
-As a result of the coronavirus pandemic, we have experienced, and may further experience, disruptions that have and could further adversely impact our business operations as well as our preclinical studies and clinical trials.
-Specifically, nearly all the Phase 2 trial sites we utilize for our HB-101 Phase 2 trial have suspended enrollment of patients and it is unclear when kidney organ transplants will be resumed at all of the trial sites.
-Furthermore, in order to preserve resources and liquidity, all of our officers and directors have waived at least 25% of their cash salaries for at least the three months ended June 30, 2020, and the vast majority of our employees agreed to a temporary salary reduction of 20% for the three months ended June 30, 2020.
-We expect to compensate our officers, directors and employees for the forgone cash salaries by issuing equity incentives.
+As a result of the COVID-19 pandemic, we have experienced, and may further experience, disruptions that have and could further adversely impact our business operations as well as our preclinical studies and clinical trials.
+Specifically, nearly all of the Phase 2 trial sites we utilize for our HB-101 Phase 2 trial had temporarily suspended enrollment of patients and while many of them have recently resumed patient enrollment, it is unclear when all of the trial sites will be fully reactivated.

-In addition, certain aspects of our supply chain have been temporarily impacted as certain of our third party suppliers and manufacturers have paused their operations in response to the coronavirus pandemic or have otherwise encountered delays in providing their services.
+In addition, certain aspects of our supply chain had been temporarily impacted as certain of our third party suppliers and manufacturers have paused their operations in response to the COVID-19 pandemic or have otherwise encountered delays in providing their services.
+The uncertainties resulting from the COVID-19 pandemic have led us to focus on our core programs, HB-101, HB-201 and HB-202 as well as research and development activities under our collaboration with Gilead.
+Certain earlier stage programs, including HB-300, have been temporarily de-prioritized and were only allocated the ressources that could be made available without impacting our core programs.
 We continue to evaluate the extent to which these pauses and delays will impact our ability to manufacture our product candidates for our clinical trials and conduct other research and development operations and maintain applicable timelines.
 The ultimate impact of the coronavirus pandemic on our business operations as well as our preclinical studies and clinical trials remains uncertain and subject to change and will depend on future developments, which cannot be accurately predicted.
 We will continue to monitor the situation closely.